-Ashland, Oregon.
-Never heard of it?
-Well, put it on your bucket list baby.
+Put Ashland Oregon on your bucket list baby.
 It’s definitely worth the visit.
 You’ll be hard pressed to find any other place in the world with such an authentic taste for originality and preservation.
 Thousands of tourist visit the unique town and it’s nearby attractions every year.
-Here’s a taste of what you will find:
+So, here’s the seven best things to do in Ashland Oregon.

 #1 Amazing shopping

-You’ll find things shopping along Main Street in Ashland, Oregon that you won’t find anywhere else.
+Of all the things to do in Ashland Oregon, visiting Main Street is a must.
 We were lucky enough to have our friend and Ashland native, Tish, to show us around.
 She highly recommended stopping in at Paddington Station.
 It was awesome.
 I could have shopped there for hours!

 #2 Breath-taking Lithia Park